 History of Theater J

-Theater J was founded in 1990 as the professional theater of the DCJCC, which was incorporated as a non-profit in 1985.
-During its first years as a 50-seat theater located in the DCJCC's rented townhouse, Theater J was committed to producing innovative Jewish theater.
-Now a 236-seat (incl.
-6 handicap) Small Professional Theater (Equity, Tier 2) in the renovated historic JCC building at 16th and Q Streets, NW, Theater J presents four mainstage productions, staged readings and one-person performance pieces each year.
+Theater J was founded in 1990 by Martin Blank as the professional theater of the Washington DC Jewish Community Center (DC JCC), which was incorporated as a non-profit in 1985.
+During its first years as a 50-seat theater located in the DC JCC's rented townhouse, Theater J was committed to creating innovative Jewish theater, producing two to three plays a year.

 In 1993, Randye Hoeflich took over as Artistic Director.
 During her tenure, Theater J moved from the small townhouse basement to the state-of-the-art Aaron and Cecile Goldman Theater in the DC JCC’s new home in the heart of Dupont Circle in 1997.